summit-electric-supply/SitemapAutogenerator/README.md

     module.exports = function (environment) {
       const ENV = {
         sitemapAutogenerator: {
+        website: 'https://www.sitemap.com', //Type your website link (if not included in ENV, default value is 'https://www.sitemap.com')
         fileName: 'sitemap.xml', //Optional (if not included in ENV, default value is 'sitemap.xml')
         changeFrequency: 'weekly', // Optional (if not included in ENV, default value is 'daily')
         defaultPriorityValue: '0.3', // Optional (if not included in ENV, default value is '0.5')